 VS: I hope to see greater diversity of leadership positions in the coffee industry.
 (That includes my own company.)

-EF: Changes I’m hopeful to see in the next decade; higher barista wages, more shops using eco friendly compostable packaging / takeaway supplies, my shop being able to give back to more charities and more coffee education to the public so they can understand fair trade a little better and the process.
+EF: Changes I’m hopeful to see in the next decade; higher barista wages, more shops using eco friendly compostable packaging / takeaway supplies, my shop being able to give back to more charities and more coffee education to the public so they can understand Fair Trade coffee a little better and the process.

 What is the most important work that needs to be done to get there?